netsage-project/netsage-pipeline/website/docs/deploy/docker_install_simple.md

 Sflow and netflow data should be exported to the pipeline host where nfcapd and/or sfcapd collectors are ready to receive it.

 Tstat data should be sent directly to the logstash input RabbitMQ queue (the same one that the Importer writes to, if it is used).
 From there, the data will be processed the same as sflow/netflow data.
+(See the Docker Advanced guide.)

 ## Upgrading